ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The Administrator acts as Client (C), and requests to access the group-collection resource and group-configuration resources, by accessing the respective admin endpoint at the Group Manager.

 * The Authorization Server (AS) authorizes the Administrator to access the group-collection resource and group-configuration resources at a Group Manager.
 Multiple Group Managers can be associated to the same AS.

+    The authorized access for an Administrator can be limited to performing only a subset of operations.
+The AS can authorize multiple Administrators to access the collection resource and the (same) group-configuration resources at the Group Manager.

+   \[

+   NOTE: This will be enabled by defining the format to use for the 'scope' claim in the Access Token, as encoding permitted actions on groups whose name matches with a name pattern.

+   \]

    The AS MAY release Access Tokens to the Administrator for other purposes than accessing admin endpoints of registered Group Managers.

 ## Getting Access to the Group Manager ## {#getting-access}